Symplectic structure in open string field theory I: Rolling tachyons: Rolling tachyon in open string field theory

 Now it is easy to integrate over the energy using $\dot{\sigma}(0)=1$ to obtain

 The sigmoid has disappeared.
 Now let us assume solutions that do not excite primaries in the $X^1$ BCFT.
 Then the spatial component of $\gamma^+(i,\overline{i})$ drops out leaving

-The final step is to observe that the projection onto the zero energy contribution is no longer necessary because it is enforced automatically by momentum conservation.
+The final step is to observe that the projection onto zero energy is no longer necessary because it is enforced automatically by momentum conservation.
 Then we recover \eq{CMY}.
 The conclusion is that Cho, Mazel, and Yin's formula can be seen as a reduction of the midpoint-lightcone symplectic form.
 Independence from the choice of sigmoid then explains why our results must agree with theirs.
+Our argument assumes that the worldsheet theory has a spectator free boson $X^1$ whose primaries are not excited by the solution.
+This will not be true, for example, on a ZZ-brane in $c=1$ string theory.
+It may be possible to strengthen the derivation by considering Witten's original sigmoid as a limit.

-We can ask whether our computation of the rolling tachyon energy is more complicated.
-The midpoint-lightcone formulation has the advantage that interacting contributions to the symplectic structure drop out.
+We can ask how our computation of the rolling tachyon energy compares to Cho, Mazel and Yin's.
+Their approach has the advantage that interacting contributions to the symplectic structure drop out.
 However, there are additional contributions from $\Psi_1$-$\Psi_3$ terms which do not vanish because the sigmoid does not commute through the mode counting operator.
-Both approaches seem to be viable from a numerical point of view, though our different methods of evaluation make a precise comparison difficult.
-On the whole our approach compares well to Cho, Mazel, and Yin's.
-This is perhaps surprising given the seeming awkwardness of the position zero mode from the point of view of the geometry of the Witten vertex.
+From a numerical point of view both approaches seem to be viable, though our different methods of evaluation make a precise comparison difficult.
+The conclusion is that our calculation of the symplectic structure is quite simple and natural.
+Perhaps this is a surprise given the seeming awkwardness of the position zero mode from the point of view of the geometry of the Witten~vertex.
+Therefore we do not expect important obstacles to performing similar calculations to other string field theories, most importantly closed~SFT.

-The main advantage of the midpoint-lightcone approach is that it is connected to an initial value problem.
+The main advantage of the midpoint-lightcone formulation is that it is connected to an initial value problem.
 If the initial value problem is viable, it should give a systematic parametrization of the phase space of open string field theory.
-Whether it really does remains to be seen.
-Another path to constructing the phase space is though lightcone gauge, but lightcone gauge in covariant SFT is not completely understood due the appearance of singular Mandelstam diagrams \cite{Erler5,Erler8}.
-The explicit construction of phase space in SFT remains a very important open problem.
+Whether it really does this remains to be seen.
+Another path to constructing the phase space is though lightcone gauge, but this approach is complicated by the appearance of singular Mandelstam diagrams in the process of gauge fixing~\cite{Erler5,Erler8}.
+The explicit construction of phase space in SFT remains an important open problem.